Bruchsal: Transport

 Additional public transport within the city and its immediate surroundings is offered by numerous bus lines.

+There is no airport in the city with the nearest airports are Karlsruhe/Baden-Baden Airport, located 65 km to the south west, Stuttgart Airport located 98 km to the south east and Frankfurt Airport, located 113 km to the north of Bruchsal.

 Media

 The Badischen Neuesten Nachrichten (BNN), a daily newspaper operating out of Karlsruhe, publishes a local edition by the name of Bruchsaler Rundschau.

 Willi, a monthly magazine, is published and is also available online, at no charge, in .pdf form.

 Stadtinfoplattform Bruchsal-XL offers facts, reports and up-to-date information on events in the city and region.

 Cable TV's Channel S14 broadcasts the Bruchsal-Magazin BM-TV with weekly programs on news from Bruchsal and the region.
 These broadcasts are also available via live Internet-TV through the Stadtinfoplattform Bruchsal-XL.de site.
 Also available are online archives.

 Finally, the Bruchsaler Wochenblatt, a weekly offered free of charge, and the Kurier, an advertising weekly published by the Badischen Neuesten Nachrichten and also offered free of charge, round out the picture.

 Education

 Bruchsal was the home of the International University in Germany, one of the first private colleges in Germany.
 The university occupied the former military barracks complex in the Kasernenstraße before ceasing operations at the end of 2009.

 Bruchsal also offers a wide variety of liberal arts schools, among them the Justus-Knecht-Gymnasium, the Schönborn-Gymnasium (both public college-track high schools), the St. Paulusheim gymnasium, a private college-track high school that started out as a boys-only boarding school, and the Albert-Schweitzer-Realschule, a non-college track public high school (all in the core of Bruchsal).

 The school system also operates the following grammar and middle schools: Burg School in the borough of Obergrombach, Dietrich-Bonhoeffer-School, Johann-Peter-Hebel-School (near the Château Gardens), Joss-Fritz-School in Untergrombach, Konrad-Adenauer-School in the southern core of the city and Stirum School in the centrum, as well as an independent grammar school each in the boroughs of Büchenau and Helmsheim.

 Specialized schools are offered as well: Pestalozzi School for the learning disabled and, administered by the district of Karlsruhe, Karl-Berberich-School for the mentally disabled.
 The district also runs the four vocational schools located in Bruchsal.
 They are the Balthasar-Neumann-School I, Balthasar-Neumann-School II (teaching artisan, mechanics and other hands-on occupations), the merchant and bookkeeping school (teaching administrative and merchant professions) and Käthe-Kollwitz-School (teaching professions in the field of home economics).